-- 7.4.1 If a student obtains RA grade in a regular exam for a Theory/lab course, he/she has to register for the arrear exams when offered next. - 7.4.2 If a student obtains an RA grade in any of the components (Theory or Lab or Project) of an embedded course, he/she has to register and appear for the arrear exams for only for that course component (in which he/she obtained an RA grade), along with the regular examinations in the subsequent semester(s).
-Until the student passes all the components of an embedded course it will be considered as an 'RA' grade for that course.
-If a student obtains an RA grade in a professional elective, the student may register for the same or any other professional elective course respectively if and when offered next. - 7.4.3 The pattern of evaluation for the arrear exams will be the same as that of end semester examinations. - 7.4.4 A student who has appeared and passed any course is not permitted to reenroll / reappear in the exam for the purpose of improvement of the grades. - 7.4.5 Controller of Examination (CoE) will publish a schedule of arrear examinations after the last date of registering for the examinations. - 7.4.6 If the student obtains an RA grade in a mandatory non-credit course (CAM only course) he/she will re-register for that course when offered next and complete the requirements
+- 7.4.1 If the student obtains a "U" grade (re-appearance grade) in a regular exam for a Theory / lab /project course he/she has to register for the arrear exams when offered next. - 7.4.2 If a student obtains an "U" grade in any of the components (Theory or Lab or Project) of an embedded course, he/she has to re-register and appear for the arrear exam for all the components (Theory, lab/project) of that course, along with the regular examinations in the subsequent semester(s).
+Until the student passes all the components of an embedded course it will be considered as an "U" grade for that course.
+If a student obtains an "U" grade in a professional elective, the student may register for the same or any other professional elective course respectively when offered next. - 7.4.3 The pattern of evaluation for the arrear exams will be the same as that of end semester examinations - 7.4.4 A student who has appeared and passed any course is not permitted to re-enroll / reappear in the exam for the purpose of improvement of the grades. - 7.4.5 Controller of Examination (CoE) will publish a schedule of arrear examinations after the last date of registering for the examinations. - 7.4.6 If the student obtains an "U" grade in a mandatory non-credit course (CAM only course) he/she will re-register for that course when offered next and complete the requirements. - 7.4.7 From third attempt onwards if a student fails to obtain pass marks (CAM+ ESM), CAM will be nullified and student will be declared passed if he/she secures a minimum of 50% marks prescribed for the end semester exam alone (also refer clause 14)

-8. REQUIREMENTS FOR APPEARING FOR MID-TERM ASSESSMENT TEST & END SEMESTER EXAMINATION OF A COURSE
+8. REQUIREMENTS FOR APPEARING FOR CONTINUOUS ASSESSMENT TEST (CAT - II) & END SEMESTER EXAMINATION (ESE) OF A COURSE

-8.1 A student is expected to maintain 100% attendance in all courses.
-Considering the fact that a student may need leave due to ill-health or to attend some family emergency, he/she is permitted to maintain an attendance of 75% (i.e. absent for

-25% of instructional hours) in each course.
+8.1.
+A student is expected to maintain 100% attendance in all courses.
+Considering the fact that a student may need leave due to ill-health or to attend some family emergency, he/she is permitted to maintain an attendance of 75% (i.e. absent for 25% of instructional hours) in each course.
 This 25% includes medical, personal, casual, and official on duty leave, leave of absence (On Duty) for organizing events / seminars / workshops / YUGAM / Design competitions / participation in co-curricular / extra-curricular events / NSS & NCC camps, and any other valid reason.
 Table 4 illustrates the mandatory attendance requirement.